dejesusmarcjoseph1026-cmd/Rivan_Day1/_Infrastructure Enterprise (NP).md

 Task1:
 - C1 & C2 must use the open standard protocol for link aggregation.
 - C1 & C2 must both participate in forming link aggregation on all linked ports.
+- If the number of bundled ports goes down to 2 or less, the port-channel must go down.

 Task2:
 - D1 & D2 must use the open standard protocol for link aggregation.